-I am a product & ux designer.
-I have lived in Vancouver, London, Berlin, and now I currently call Winnipeg home.
-With a background in graphic design, I moved into ux in 2009 which has been my focus ever since.
+Hi!
+I am a product & ux designer with a print design background.
+I've lived in London, Berlin, Winnipeg, Toronto, and now I currently call Vancouver home.
+With a graphic design education, I moved into ux in 2009 which has been my focus ever since.
 I can be caught designing in my spare time, along with dabbling with code.
 I've spoken at conferences around the world on design & ux topics.
-And I've also taught design & ux workshops and courses.

 As a UX designer my areas of focus include user research & testing, information architecture, product & experience strategy, design sprints, wireframes & prototypes, and UIs & interaction.
 Over the last decade I have been able to work on every aspect of the ux flow—in the early days before specialising, every part of ux was required.
 With a foundation in graphic design I have previously done branding & corporate design, magazine & newspaper design, exhibition & wayfinding design, and motion design.

 I began my design career while attending university, working at SFU's student newspaper.
 After graduating I landed at Adbusters in my first role, I also assisted with the design of Medusa magazine before becoming the art director.
 After a few roles in graphic and publication design around Vancouver, I went back to school.
 While attending the School of Design at George Brown, I returned to the student press and continued freelancing—which hinted at my work after graduation.